Best Free Stock Screener for European Investors

 • Screener filters are shallow — no technical analysis filters

-• European stock coverage is hit-or-miss
+• European stock and small-cap coverage is inconsistent

 • No UCITS ETF-specific filters